NathanKr/VS2015GitRep/Telrad/Web/ASP.net/EF_with_MVC/BlogsMVC_EF/BlogsMVC_EF/ReadMe.txt

 	- Add-Migration
 	- Update-Database

+I have implemented Create\Read actions for one controller to show how one can access
+	tables and perform operations on them

 I have done BlogController with Index and Create Actions and matching Views
+	(although view are not the issue here because EF is Backhand issue not Fronthand)

 Blogs list are accessible via Home/Index
 Add Blog is possible from Blogs/Index